yagu0/sview/README.md

 ### site/home.php

 The welcome page.
 You can choose a title ($s\_title) or use the default one (by not specifying anything).
-Style sheets and javascripts can be customized, ...etc.
+Stylesheets and javascripts can be customized, ...etc.
 Any default variable can be used to define a specific variable (prepended with "s\_").

 ### site/404.php